-How to Embroider a Sweatshirt or Hoodie With A Machine
+How to Embroider a Sweatshirt or Hoodie (Easy Guide)

 DIY embroidered sweatshirts are easy to make and fun to gift.